gdmoney/network-automation-github-actions/README.md

 ## Troubleshooting
 **After container or Opengear restart**
-- *Verify that the Ubuntu container still has the .2 IP address*
+- *Verify that the Datadog container still has the .6 IP address*
 - *Start the TFTP service as `root` and the GitHub Actions runner as `siteadmin`*
 ```
 /etc/init.d/tftpd-hpa start